Beekeeping Tips for Beginners

 Parts of a beehive.
 Bees are reared in a brood chamber in the lowest level of the hive.
 Honey is stored in upper levels.

 Spring honey plants in Missouri include (in approximate order of importance) clovers, sweet clovers, other legumes, tulip poplar trees, dandelions, maple trees, locust trees, willow trees, basswood trees, fruit trees and berry plants.
-Corn, sorghum and other grasses are important pollen sources.
+Trees, sorghum and other grasses are important pollen sources.

-In summer and fall, bees find nectar and pollen in soybeans, garden plants, various ornamentals, asters, goldenrod, milkweed, morningglory, smartweed, sumac and sunflowers.
+In summer and fall, bees find nectar and pollen in soybeans, cotton, garden plants, various ornamentals, asters, goldenrod, milkweed, morningglory, smartweed, sumac and sunflowers.
 Bees will use thousands of species.
 Those listed here may not be the most important in your area.

 Missouri planting regions.